 This is one of many examples of shallow thinking on my part.
-We all have stories like it, and with constant access to TV and the Internet, we all know people who (in our refined opinion) think and say asinine things with astonishing regularity.
+We all have stories like it, and with constant access to TV and the Internet, we all know people who, in our refined opinion, think and say idiotic things with astonishing regularity.
 That this is the case seems all the more incredible given that reliable knowledge is fairly easy to find with a quick Google search or a trip to the library.
 “Think harder!” we yell at our debate opponents (among other things), even as they yell the same thing at us.

 So why does there appear to be such a lack of cogent thinking in a time when we have access to more knowledge and education than ever before?
 That is one of the central questions that Alan Jacobs sets out to answer in his book, How to Think: A Survival Guide for a World at Odds.
 I’ve read it twice since getting it for Christmas (it’s a short book, about 150 pages), and I have benefited from its insights and practical advice every step of the way.
 Below I comment on a few of its salient points, though of course I would recommend buying it—the author says it all far better than I can, and he covers a lot more ground.

 Barriers to Thinking

-Jacobs, who is a professor of English at Baylor University, starts by summarizing some rather depressing research about thinking.
+Jacobs, a professor of English at Baylor University, starts by summarizing some rather depressing research about thinking.
 Psychologists like Jonathan Haidt (author of The Righteous Mind: Why Good People Are Divided Over Politics and Religion) and Daniel Kahneman (author of Thinking, Fast and Slow) both highlight the extreme difficulty of recognizing and overcoming our biases.
 Kahneman in particular argues that awareness of bias is not enough.
 If that were the case, the solution would simple: just overcome it!
 But the problem is so deep that even the most self-aware individuals—including Kahneman and Haidt—are just as prone to fallacious reasoning as they were before studying the subject in depth.